laziev/chachatour/README.md

 # chachatour
-odoo 8.0 module for chachatour
+learning and testing modules for tour booking